 Venture Out Safely: Pay a free visit to one of the largest private, non-profit nature centers in the country — Chippewa Nature Center in Midland — for 19 miles of open-dawn-to-dark trails, with scenic views of woodlands and wetlands around every bend.
 (CNC’s naturalists have even put together scavenger hunts so you can learn with your little explorers!)
 Or, try one of “The Top 20 State Parks in Michigan” — Bay City State Park — where you'll explore one of the Great Lakes’ largest remaining freshwater, coastal wetlands and seven miles of multi-use trails, some paved and some natural.

-Go Birding: Whether you’ll weave your way along the 142-mile Saginaw Bay Birding Trail or discover some of our other birding hotspots in the Great Lakes Bay, bring your best binoculars and a notepad to record all the rare sightings you’ll encounter.
+Go Birding: Whether you’ll weave your way along the 142-mile Saginaw Bay Birding Trail or discover some of our other birding spots in the Great Lakes Bay, bring your best binoculars and a notepad to record all the rare sightings you’ll encounter.

 See Gardens On-Screen: Even though Dow Gardens is currently closed to the public, you can still see some of its beauty from home.
 Follow the Dow Gardens Bee Blog to learn all about the art of beekeeping, and check out “What’s in Bloom” for a sneak peek of what’s emerging at these gorgeous botanical gardens (until it’s safe to come see them in-person again).